-In line with the recommendations from KPMG and AHRC's study, we also reviewed our operations to examine where risks of modern slavery could arise.
+In line with the recommendations from the KPMG and AHRC study, we reviewed our operations to examine where risks of modern slavery could arise.

 Due to the nature of our operations and our workforce, we've concluded that the risk of modern slavery occurring in our operations is low.